 1 9 8 6 – current (UK)

-Since it was launched in Autumn 1986 as a 15-part series, the hospital drama Casualty has grown into one of the BBC’s most successful programmes.
+Since it was launched on 6 September 1986 as a 15-part series, the hospital drama Casualty has grown into one of the BBC’s most successful programmes.

 Eventually running to 24 episodes a year (plus a repeat season), and with ratings second only to those for soap operas EastEnders and Neighbours, it was to become a linchpin of the schedule and crucial to the corporation’s confidence in the run-up to the renewal of its charter in 1996.